dcaliskan777/Credit_Risk_Analysis/README.md

 ### Ensembly Models

-Two ensemble method were applied in order to classifay risk status, they are Balenced Random Forest Classifier and Easy Ensemble AdaBoost Classifier.
+Two ensemble method were applied in order to classifay risk status, they are Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier.

 Accuracy Score table: